 Nonnative speakers of English with limited proficiency in the language may substitute ENGH 100 for ENGH 101.
 Students must attain a minimum grade of C in ENGH 100 or ENGH 101, as well as in ENGH 302, to fulfill degree requirements.

-Only for students who choose either the Global Health concentration or no concentration.
+Only for students who choose the Global Health concentration, Nutrition concentration, or no concentration.
 Students in the Clinical Science concentration complete the Mason Core Natural Science requirement within their concentration courses.

 |Select one of the following:||8|